Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-Made with the refreshing combination of sweet mango, nutty and creamy coconut milk, apple juice, and bits of dragon fruit, this vibrant Starbucks dragon drink recipe copycat is full of dreamy sweet flavors!
-This specialty pink drink is made with simple ingredients, is vegan, gluten-free, and is easy to make caffeine-free.
+Made with the refreshing combination of sweet mango, nutty and creamy coconut milk, apple juice, and bits of dragon fruit, this vibrant Starbucks Dragon Drink Recipe copycat is full of dreamy sweet flavors!
+This specialty dragon drink is made with simple ingredients while being fruity, creamy, vegan, gluten-free, and easy to make caffeine-free.
 Everyone will love this amazing drink!

 In the mood for something sweet and refreshing with a little bit of caffeine?
-This Starbucks dragonfruit drink recipe is a fruity paradise packed in a beverage.
-Simple to make, this Starbucks copycat dragon drink recipe is a lightened up, better way to enjoy one of our favorite drinks at home!
+This Starbucks dragonfruit drink recipe is a fruity paradise beverage packed in a cool and refreshing package.
+Simple to make, this copycat Starbucks dragon drink recipe is a lightened-up and better way to enjoy one of our favorite drinks at home!

 Latest Recipe Video!

-• Budget friendly!
-One venti Starbucks dragon drink can cost up to $5.
+• Budget-Friendly: One venti Starbucks dragon drink can cost upwards of $5.
 You can make this homemade dragon drink for 1/4 of that price!

 🥘 Ingredients

-This diy Starbucks dragon drink recipe has a simple list of ingredients.
-You can easily find these items online or at your local grocery store!
+This DIY dragon drink recipe has a simple list of ingredients.
+You can easily find these items online or at your local grocery store.
+Here are all the dragon drink ingredients that you will need:

-• Green Coffee Powder: Also known as green coffee extract, this ingredient is optional.
-If you want some caffeine in the refresher, then you’ll want to add some green coffee powder to it.
+• Green Coffee Powder: Also known as green coffee extract, this ingredient is optional but can be added to the copycat dragon drink for an extra caffeine boost!
 Green coffee bean extract is made from raw coffee beans (or berries) and is known to have health benefits such as regulating blood sugar levels.
-If the natural green coffee flavor is too strong for you, you can leave it out, use less of it, or replace it with green tea.
+If the natural green coffee flavor is too strong for you, you can leave it out, use less of it, or replace it with green tea concentrate or tea made from steeped green tea bags.

-• Coconut Milk: I recommend using light unsweetened coconut milk, or an unsweetened coconut milk beverage vs. coconut milk from the can.
-Mixing dragon fruit with coconut milk gives this drink a beautiful pastel pink/purple hue.
+• Coconut Milk: Opt for light unsweetened coconut milk, or an unsweetened coconut milk beverage instead of coconut milk from the can.
+Canned coconut milk can be heavier and chunky, or not emulsified.

 🔪 How To Make Starbucks Dragon Fruit Drink

-It’s super easy to make the dragon fruit drink from Starbucks at home!
+It’s super easy to make the dragon drink Starbucks recipe at home!
 Here’s how:

-Combine Ingredients, Stir: First, in a mixing bowl, combine both the dragon fruit and green coffee powder with a little bit of apple juice.
+Combine Ingredients & Stir: First, in a mixing bowl, combine both the dragon fruit and green coffee powder with apple juice.
 Stir until smooth.

-Add Rest of Ingredients: Next, in a cocktail shaker, add a scoop of ice, the dragon fruit mixture, remaining apple and mango juice, and coconut milk.
+Add Rest Of The Ingredients: Next, in a cocktail shaker, add a scoop of ice, the dragon fruit mixture, the remaining apple and mango juice, and coconut milk.

 Shake!
 Attach the lid and shake until combined.